KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 <br>

-- The formula generated a range of dates based on the earliest and latest dates found in the "car_data" table under the "Date" column in a new table.
+- The formula generated a range of dates based on the earliest and latest dates found in the "Bank_Churn" table under the "Date" column in a new table.

-- Then I extracted the month, year and week from the designated column, using the following formulas:
+- Then I extracted the **year, month** and **month name** from the designated column, using the following formulas:

   --- for year
   Year = YEAR(Calendar_Table[Date])